balubhasuran/balubhasuran.github.io/_pages/about.md

 Code Repository: [NASHDetection](https://github.com/rwelab/NASHDetection)

-<br><b>D-NER: Disease Name Recognizer from literature using stacked ensemble and fuzzy matching</b><br>
+<br><b>5.
+D-NER: Disease Name Recognizer from literature using stacked ensemble and fuzzy matching</b><br>
 The core concept behind D-NER tool is a hybrid methodology with various orthographical, semantic triggers and typographical features through ensemble machine learning coupled with in-house disease dictionary fuzzy matching.<br>
 [Publication: [here]]<br>
 [Availability:](http: //www.biominingbu.org:8080/dner/)<br>
 [Java, JSP, Java Script and Apache ]<br>

-<b>DisGeReEXT:  Knowledge discovery by analysis of gene disease relations from Medline </b>
+<b>6.
+DisGeReEXT:  Knowledge discovery by analysis of gene disease relations from Medline </b>
 <br>DisGeReEXT presents a literature wide analysis study (LWAS) to extract both direct and indirect gene disease associations using joint ensemble learning(explicit) along with concept profiling using ABC principle(implicit) for prioritizing and rationalize potential informative discoveries of the genetic role on diseases.
 The server also provides ranked the informative sentences using a scoring model and calculated the Disease-Disease similarity using functional association among shared genes<br>
 [Publication: here]<br>
 [Availability:](http://www.biominingbu.org/DisGeReExT/)<br>
 [Python, Java Script, CytoScape Web and Apache ]<br>

-<b>Automatic extraction of gene-disease associations from literature using joint ensemble learning: GDMiner</b>
+<b>7.
+Automatic extraction of gene-disease associations from literature using joint ensemble learning: GDMiner</b>
 <br>This work employed a supervised machine learning approach in which a rich feature set covering conceptual, syntax and semantic properties jointly learned with word embedding are trained using ensemble support vector machine for extracting gene-disease relations from four gold standard corpora.
 Upon evaluating the machine learning approach shows promised results of 85.34%, 83.93%,87.39% and 85.57% of F-measure on EUADR, GAD, CoMAGC and PolySearch corpora respectively. <br>
 [Publication: here]<br>
 [Availability:](http: //www.biominingbu.org:8080/gdminer/)<br>